DrayerSivertsen/CourseNotes/os/questions.md

 switch process and entire table no need to switch entire kernel table always the same

 user mode stack is what changes

+# x86 architecture that is translated for the ARM architecture?
+We write the code and develop on the Linux x86 architecture.
+This code is then cross compiled to run on the ARM architecture.

+# How are mouse drivers different than keyboard?
+Typically in embedded operating systems there is no need for a mouse driver as terminal support through keyboard is the most common.
+Thus the professor has not dived into the workings of a mouse driver.

+Do mouse research on your own.

+# What pieces existing in the operating system that we have not gone over?
+How to combine io devices with files you need to link the file descriptor to devices.
+TO BE TALKED ABOUT IN CLASS